LuisFelipeJorge/Linked_List/README.md

 #Linked Lists

 A linked list is an abstract data structure, it is a linear representation of a data set.
-We could understand the structure as a collection of **nodes**, connecteds in a sequence, each node stores two pieces of information, the first is the *key or data*, this value is the type of information we want to analyze, it can be an integer, a character or any other other type of data; the second is a pointer, which saves the address to the position of another node in memory, we could see it as a link that connects all the elements within the structure.
+We could understand the structure as a collection of **nodes**, connecteds in a sequence, each node stores two pieces of information, the first is the *key or data*, this value is the type of information we want to analyze, it can be an integer, a character or any other type of data; the second is a pointer, which saves the address to the position of another node in memory, we could see it as a link that connects all the elements within the structure.

 ![Linked List representation](linkedListFigure.png)